QasimQureshi/stridon/README.md

 Alison wants her articles distributed to the users of Stridon.
 Stridon manages the users (readers) public keys and creates a policy (within the NuCypher network) on Alison’s behalf which grants users access to her articles.
 Stridon users can read the encrypted news articles by using their private keys to request a re-encrypted ciphertext for each news article.

 Stridon has been designed to enable the same monetisation as Medium.
-So Alison can chose to allow her article to be available to all of the Stridon user base or only to those who have signed up for a paid membership.
+So Alison can chose to allow her article to be available to the entire Stridon user base or only to those who have signed up for a paid membership.
 # Current Design
 NuCypher love Python.
 For that reason we've used the ever popular Django framework to bring the power of NuCypher to a web app.